karolina108/aws-devops-envs/README.md

 - BusinessUnit (optional)

-EC2 instances must have the `Name` tag, as well tags for:
+EC2 instances must have tags for:

 - `DeploymentGroup`: for grouping instances in deployment groups (used later by CodeDeploy)
 - `PatchingGroup`: patching groups (used later by SSM)

+### Stacks

+- Nested stacks: should be avoided, but are acceptable for networks and for resources combined in one layer (like an application layer), not acceptable for resources that store data (databases)
+- Avoid import / exports
+- Use SSM parameters for referencing resources from other stacks